winitzki/scall/tutorial/programming_dhall.md

 This becomes the last line in `generated.dhall`.

 The `Makefile` script will show this message and proceed to building the PDF file only if the entire book's source file was parsed correctly and if the complete Dhall code typechecked without errors.

+The typechecked code constitutes about 30$\%$ of the book's text.